-MATERNAL DEATH CONTRIBUTING FACTORS Lack of Financial Resources: Financial stressors, as opposed to noncompliance, impacted the ability of pregnant or postpartum women to care for themself.
-Some barriers to accessing care include the following: insurance ineligibility, provider shortage in their geographical area, and lack of public transportation.
-Failure to Screen/Inadequate Assessment of Risks: Factors placing the pregnant or postpartum woman at risk for a poor clinical outcome was recognized, however the individual was not transferred or transported to a provider able to give a higher level of care.
+MATERNAL DEATH CONTRIBUTING FACTORS Lack of Financial Resources: Financial stressors, as opposed to noncompliance, impacted the birthing person's ability to care for themself.
+Some barriers to accessing care include the following: insurance non-eligibility, provider shortage in their geographical area, and lack of public transportation.
+Failure to Screen/Inadequate Assessment of Risks: Factors placing the individual at risk for a poor clinical outcome was recognized, however the individual was not transferred or transported to a provider able to give a higher level of care.
 Chronic Disease: The occurrence of one or more significant pre-existing medical conditions.
 Clinical Skill/Quality of Care: Personnel were not appropriately skilled for the situation or did not exercise clinical judgment consistent with the standards of care assessment at discharge.
 Poor Communication/Lack of Case Coordination: Care was fragmented among or between healthcare facilities or units.

 Environmental Factors: Factors related to weather or social environment.
-Mental Health Condition: The woman had a documented diagnosis of a psychiatric disorder.
+Mental Health Condition: The patient had a documented diagnosis of a psychiatric disorder.
 This includes postpartum depression.
 Lack of Standardized Policies and Procedures: The facility lacked basic policies or infrastructure germane to the individual's needs.
 Lack of Referral or Consultation: Medical specialists were not consulted or did not provide care.
 Referrals to medical specialists were not made.
 Structural Racism: The systems of power based on historical injustices and contemporary social factors that systematically disadvantage people of color and advantage white people through inequities in housing, education, employment, earnings, benefits, credit, media, health care, and criminal justice.

-MATERNAL MORTALITY REVIEW COMMITTEE RECOMMENDATIONS The MMRC adopted recommendations for District of Columbia Government agencies and community-based partners that address the need to improve systems and/or programs that will initiate positive health outcomes for pregnant and postpartum women and their families.
+RECOMMENDATIONS The MMRC adopted recommendations for District of Columbia Government agencies and community-based partners that address the need to improve systems and/or programs that will initiate positive health outcomes for birthing people and their families.
 These recommendations were initially formulated by members at the closure of the case review and formally adopted by the MMRC Recommendations Subcommittee.
-The MMRC Recommendations Subcommittee addresses each aspect of the recommendation, which includes the following: (1) the statement of need, (2) the beneficiary population, and (3) how the implementation of the recommendation may impact the overall policies, practice, legal, and budget of the receiving agency or community partner.3 The recommendations listed below address the behavioral health needs of persons experiencing perinatal loss, funding sources for community-based behavioral health and specialized services, discharge planning for pregnant and postpartum women, and advocacy of the MMRC.
-Recommendation #1 Department of Healthcare Finance, DC Health, and the Department of Behavioral Health The Perinatal Mental Health Taskforce should establish perinatal bereavement care guidelines to facilitate quality and effective care coordination and culturally resonant behavioral health services through community support groups or perinatal mental health providers for persons experiencing a perinatal loss.
+The MMRC Recommendations Subcommittee addresses each aspect of the recommendation, which includes the following: (1) the statement of need, (2) the beneficiary population, and (3) how the implementation of the recommendation may impact the overall policies, practice, legal, and budget of the receiving agency/community partner.4 The recommendations listed below address the behavioral health needs of persons experiencing perinatal loss, funding sources for community-based behavioral health and specialized services, discharge planning for birthing persons, and advocacy of the MMRC.
+Recommendation #1 Department of Healthcare Finance, DC Health, and the Department of Behavioral Health The Perinatal Mental Health Taskforce should establish perinatal bereavement care guidelines to facilitate quality and effective care coordination and culturally resonant behavioral health services through community support groups or perinatal mental health providers for persons experiencing a perinatal loss (fetal, maternal/birthing person).

-3 The final responses to the adopted recommendations will be published separately.
-MATERNAL MORTALITY REVIEW COMMITTEE RECOMMENDATIONS Recommendation #2-3 Department of Healthcare Finance Recommendation #2 The Department of Health Care Finance should provide grants and reimbursement for community-based care coordination and culturally resonant behavioral health services for persons experiencing a perinatal loss.
+4 The final responses to the adopted recommendations will be published separately.
+MATERNAL MORTALITY REVIEW COMMITTEE RECOMMENDATIONS Recommendation #2-3 Department of Healthcare Finance Recommendation #2 The Department of Health Care Finance should provide grants and reimbursement for community-based care coordination and culturally resonant behavioral health services for persons experiencing a perinatal loss (fetal, maternal/birthing person and other affected family and community members).